-One of the biggest healthcare barriers patients hit can be navigating the details of their prescription drug coverage options.
+In this article you will learn that one of the biggest healthcare barriers patients hit can be navigating the details of their prescription drug coverage options.
 If you know that you’ll need prescription drug coverage, it is important to research and choose a plan that covers your medication.
 Under a healthcare plan, the list of covered prescription drugs is called a formulary.
 The formulary is usually divided into tiers or levels of coverage based on the type or usage of the medication.
 Each tier will have a defined out-of-pocket cost that the patient must pay before receiving the drug.
-During your research, you’ll want to ensure that…
+During…

 In this article, you will learn if you have a chronic, rare or long-term illness that requires medication, you may be required to have certain prescriptions filled by a specific pharmacy network or a mail-order prescription program.

 This article suggests that researching your drug formulary can be overwhelming.
 To make things easier, we’ve put together a drug formulary vocabulary list.
 Use the information below to help learn about your formulary.

 This article explains that the formulary shows each covered medication’s place within a number of tiers or categories defined as part of your plan’s pharmacy benefits.
 The actual number and name of the tiers varies by health plan.
 Each tier represents a different amount you will have to pay for the drug as part of your out-of-pocket expenses.

 In this article you will learn that when your coverage begins, you can go to your health insurance plan’s website and view your formulary there.
 Insurers have a requirement to make this information available during open enrollment as well, so you can also view a copy during your plan decision process.